egnor/ok_arduino_logging/README.md

 # ok_arduino_logging

-Simple diagnostic printf logging for Arduino-ish code on 32-bit+ processors, with support for module tagging and per-module level filtering.
+Simple diagnostic printf logging for Arduino-ish code on 32-bit+ processors, with support for tagging and per-tag level filtering.

 You should first consider these more established libraries:
 - [Arduino-Log](https://github.com/JSC-TechMinds/Arduino-Log) - level filtering, printf formatting, multiple `Print` outputs
-- [arduino-logger](https://github.com/embeddedartistry/arduino-logger) - level filtering, printf formatting, ISR-safe, many buffer/output choices, some of which do level filtering for numbered modules
+- [arduino-logger](https://github.com/embeddedartistry/arduino-logger) - level filtering, printf formatting, ISR-safe, many buffer/output choices, some of which support numbered subsystem tags
 - [DebugLog](https://github.com/hideakitai/DebugLog) - level filtering, argument formatting, `Stream` and/or file output
-- [EasyLogger](https://github.com/x821938/EasyLogger) - level filtering, module ("service") filtering, any `Print` output
+- [EasyLogger](https://github.com/x821938/EasyLogger) - level filtering, tag ("service") filtering, any `Print` output
-- [ESPLogger](https://github.com/kuslota/esplogger) - per-module level filtering loggers, no formatting, serial output
+- [ESPLogger](https://github.com/kuslota/esplogger) - per-logger level filtering, no formatting, serial output
 - [Logger](https://github.com/bakercp/Logger) - level filtering, no formatting, serial output or custom function
-- [MycilaLogger](https://github.com/mathieucarbou/MycilaLogger) - ESP32 only, per-module level filtering loggers, printf formatting, multiple `Print` outputs
+- [MycilaLogger](https://github.com/mathieucarbou/MycilaLogger) - per-logger level filtering, printf formatting, multiple `Print` outputs, ESP32 only
 - [SerialLogger](https://github.com/UltiBlox/SerialLogger) - combined data/diagnostic logging, no formatting, level filtering, serial output

-This library (ok_arduino_logging) differs by supporting centrally configured name-based per-module log level filtering.
-Source files set a module name (arbitrary string like `network` or `imu-data` or `my_library.callbacks`) to attach to log statements in the file.
-The main app is compiled with a filter expression defining the log level for each module (like `network=detail,imu-data=error,my_library.*=notice`).
-The filter is evaluated at startup so log statements run quickly.
+This library (ok_arduino_logging) adds **centrally configured string-tag log level filtering**: Each source file define a tag string which is added to logs from that file.
+The main app/sketch is compiled with a filter expression for tags and log levels, so you can easily dial verbosity up and down for the app or subsystems without modifying code.

+Log tags are free form strings: they can be the source file name, a logical subsystem name, the name of a library, or whatever else makes sense for filtering.
+Multiple source files can use the same tag, and tags can be localized to classes or functions.
+Filter expressions can use `*` wildcards for tag matching to allow for structured tags (like `network.http.parser`).

+Importantly, libraries can use tags (often the library name, maybe with suffixes) so the app can tweak per-library log verbosity without modifying library code.

 Other niceties include:
 - printf formatting (arguments aren't evaluated if the log is suppressed)
-- assert-like `OK_ERROR_IF(...)` and `OK_FATAL_IF(...)` macros
+- assert-like `OK_ERROR_IF(...)` and `OK_FATAL_IF(...)` macros for convenience
-- source file, line, and function reported for fatal and assert-check errors, but not others
+- source file, line, and function reporting for fatal and assert-check errors, but not others
 - compact emoji representations of log levels
+- basic unit tests (!!) using [wokwi](https://wokwi.com/)

-These would be nice but are NOT supported:
+These would be nice but are NOT currently supported:
-- NO custom formatting of log lines
+- custom formatting of log lines
-- NO routing to multiple destinations (eg. sd card + serial)
+- routing to multiple destinations (eg. sd card + serial)
-- NO management of I/O blocking from logging
+- management/prevention of I/O blocking from logging
-- NO thread or ISR safety guarantees
+- thread or ISR safety guarantees

 ## Minimal example